nikitaeverywhere/react-xmasonry/readme.md

 --------

 + Native masonry layout implementation for React JS with no dependencies.
-+ Minimalistic by design and simple use case.
++ Minimalistic by design.
 + Responsive, mobile-friendly approach (so there is no "fixed block width in pixels" option).
-+ Ability to control blocks width (in columns), columns targeting width in pixels, maximum number of columns, centering, etc.
++ Configurable width of blocks (in columns) and width of columns (targeting width in pixels), maximum number of columns, centering, etc.
-+ Fully customizable: use CSS animations and transitions you wish (use `.xmasonry` and `.xblock` selectors).
++ Fully customizable using CSS.
+Put animations and transitions you like using `.xmasonry` and `.xblock` selectors.
-+ Works with the server rendering.
++ Works with server rendering.

 [Demo](https://zitros.github.io/react-xmasonry)
 -----------------------------------------------